 Was anyone injured in the crash?
 If yes, call 911 immediately and get out of the way while you wait for help.
 The dispatcher will take care of notifying the police and emergency responders.

-It’s best to call 911 even if your injuries look minor.
-You should seek medical assistance just to be safe since some symptoms might not appear directly after the accident.
-For instance, if you’re experiencing whiplash or a concussion, you may not know that at the moment.
+It's best to call 911 even if your injuries look minor.
+To be safe, you should seek medical assistance since some symptoms might not appear directly after the accident.
+For instance, if you're experiencing whiplash or a concussion, you may not know that now.
 Getting prompt medical help will make sure your well-being is taken care of.

 Regardless of what number you use to contact help, you must call the police in the following situations: